Conditions

 • Lets cerebrospinal fluid (CSF) flow in a more normal way, which may relieve some symptoms.

-Your child’s neurosurgeon will do 1 or more of these procedures:
+Your child's neurosurgeon will do most or all of these procedures:

 • Remove the back part of the first bone of the spine (first cervical vertebrae or C1).
 This makes more room for your child’s brain.
 This procedure is called C1 laminectomy.
 Some children who have surgery need only this procedure and suboccipital craniectomy.

-• Open the membrane over the brain.
-Where the bone was removed from the skull, the surgeon may open up the tough membrane that covers your child’s brain.
+• Open the membrane that covers your child's brain, where the bone was removed from the skull.
 This makes more room for CSF to flow.
-Only some children need this step.
+Most children need this step.

-• Shrink the bottom parts of the cerebellum (cerebellar tonsils).
-With the membrane open, the surgeon may use a tool that is heated by an electric current (electrocautery) to shrink the cerebellar tonsils.
-This makes more room for CSF.
+• Shrink the bottom parts of the cerebellum, using a tool that is heated by an electric current (electrocautery).
+This makes more room for CSF flow.

-• Close the incision.
-Finally, the neurosurgeon brings the skin back together.
+• Close the incision by bringing the skin back together.

-• After surgery, we will give your child medicine to help with pain and relax their muscles so they are comfortable while they heal.
+After surgery, we will give your child medicine to help ease pain and relax their muscles while they heal.
 Often children do not remember much about this healing time.
 Most children stay in the hospital 1 to 3 days after surgery.

-For at least a few months while they heal, it is important for your child not to strain their neck.
+For the first few months while they heal, and perhaps longer, it is important that your child does not strain their neck too much.
 Your care team will let you know which activities your child should avoid, like heavy lifting and contact sports.

 • Our Spine Program is known nationally for treating all kinds of spine problems in children.